arjunperi/Brick-Breaker-Game/doc/DESIGN.md

     setStroke(strokeColor);
   }
 ```
 with the desired fill and stroke of the brick declared.
 Then, one should Override topBallCollision, bottomBallCollision, and sideBallCollision, all methods that are called when the ball collides with the Brick.
 Currently, only the Ball is passed as an argument, such that the effect of the collision can only effect the ball (e.g. direction) or some effect on the Brick (not implemented in this game).
-This could be changed by modifying the signature of these methods, but we chose not to do so as it would also require us to change the signature of methods in the Ball class as well to match these (mentioned in the assumptions).
+This could be changed by modifying the signature of these methods (e.g. passing the Paddle as an argument as well), but this would also require changing the signature of checkBrickCollision in Ball as well.
 Once the subclass is implemented, one must then modify the BrickList class's setUpLevel method, and within the for loop, add another else if conditional in the format
 `if (myRow[col].contains("*"))`
  where * is the single, non-integer character that designates the brick type in the level text files.
 Furthermore, within this if statement, one must create this new type of Brick, and call addPowerUp (if one wishes for this brick to be able to contain power ups) and addBrickToList as shown:
  ```java